Skip to main content

 Wetlands provide a suite of ecosystem services, including fish and wildlife habitat, microclimate regulation, nutrient and sediment capture and storage, water storage to reduce flooding, and carbon storage with resulting benefits for climate change mitigation.
 The scope of these services may be significantly affected by surrounding land cover, including variations in forest density and canopy leaf area.

-On April 27 at 1:00 p.m. eastern, Dr. Esther Lee and Dr. Katie Glodzik from the University of Florida School of Forest, Fisheries, and Geomatic Sciences will present recent findings on the influence of upland forest management on wetland and landscape-scale hydrologic functions and associated ecosystem services.
+On May 11 at 1:00 p.m. eastern, Dr. Katie Glodzik and Dr. Esther Lee from the University of Florida School of Forest, Fisheries, and Geomatic Sciences will present on a new model-based tool and associated findings on the influence of upland forest management on wetland and landscape-scale hydrologic functions.
 Findings may be used to inform management practices that increase water yield, improve wetland functions, and support targeted wetlands restoration efforts in the future.
-While the focus of this presentation is on geographically isolated wetlands in Coastal Plain pine forests, trends may be leveraged to inform management of a diversity of wetlands landscapes.
+Model results related to the influence of wetland hydrology on carbon sequestration and the potential to increase the carbon storage capacity of wetlands will be discussed.
+While the focus of this presentation is on geographically isolated wetlands in Coastal Plain pine forests of the southeastern United States, trends may be leveraged to inform management of a diversity of wetlands landscapes.